Theme

 Google-backed open-ish model line

-What readers may want to notice is not only capability but visibility.
+The useful thing to check is not only capability but visibility.
 Gemma is one of the clearest Google-backed model families for builders who want something outside the main consumer chatbot layer.

 Availability